-To change the encoding pattern, we utilize a fundamental property of the Fourier transform: a shift in the time domain results in a phase shift in Fourier coefficients.
-In the $q$-ary domain, a shift in the time domain results in a phase shift using the Fourier encoding. \cite{erginbas2023efficiently} states that every Fourier coefficient must be shifted by the sample's $q$-ary encoding using the following equation:
+In the Fourier transform, all alphabets in $q$ are treated as a dictionary that maps an input to a $q$-ary value.
+However, since the $q$-ary M\"{o}bius transform generalizes the $\leq$ operation in $\mathbb{Z}_q^n\rightarrow\mathbb{R}$, for each input query sequence $\mathbf{x}$, we utilize the shifting property of the Fourier transform.
+The shifting property of the Fourier transform states that every Fourier coefficient must be shifted by the sample's $q$-ary encoding using the following equation~\cite{erginbas2023efficiently}:

 where $\hat{F}[\mathbf{y}]$ refers to the shifted Fourier coefficient, $\mathbf{x}$ refers to the Fourier-encoded query sequence, and $F[\mathbf{y}]$ refers to the original $q$-ary Fourier coefficient.
 To shift the entire $s$-sparse Fourier transform, we have to loop over all $s$ Fourier coefficients and shift them by the query sequence.